slkennedy/user-research-guidelines/src/pages/persona.md

 8. What would you change about your job/the tools you use?
 9. What are the top 3 challenging or frustrating aspects of your job?
 10. What are your expectations around new projects?
-11.What are your metrics of success?
+11. What are your metrics of success?